perevalovds/ofxKinect2/README.md

 Kinect SDK 2.0 wrapper for openFrameworks, Windows 10.
 It's tested with oF 10.1.

+(This is fork of original addon at https://github.com/sadmb/ofxKinect2)

 Note: It works with single Kinect 2.
 You you need use multiple devices, please consider ofxKuKinectV2, https://github.com/perevalovds/ofxKuKinectV2